Stranger Things (franchise): Future

 In December 2022, reports of an anime series spinoff titled Stranger Things: Tokyo came out.
-However, the existence of this alleged series has not been officially acknowledged by Netflix or the Duffer Brothers.
+However, the existence of this series has not been officially confirmed by Netflix nor the Duffer Brothers.

-A live-action spin-off of Stranger Things, separate from any animated version, is still in development.
+A live-action spin-off of Stranger Things, separate from Tales from '85, is in development.
 In an article published on August 5, 2025, Finn Wolfhard described the planned spin-off as being "like David Lynch's 'Twin Peaks.'
 Sort of an anthology and different tones but similar universe or same universe.
 I think set in different places and all tied together through this mythology of the Upside Down.
 Don't even talk about Hawkins.
 Don't have any mention of our characters.
 They were toying around with ideas in case Netflix wanted them.
 I'm sure they do, and I'm sure it will happen, but there's nothing official.
 I think the coolest way, the way that I would do it, there has to be labs everywhere.
 If there was one in Hawkins, there's one in Russia.
 Where else could they be?".